-Seniors Housing Loans: These loans are secured by seniors housing properties that may include independent living units, assisted living units and/or Alzheimer's/ dementia units and, subject to certain restrictions, a limited number of skilled nursing units.
-With seniors housing, a borrower's ability to find and retain tenants at satisfactory rental levels depends not only on the typical factors affecting multifamily properties in a specific market but also on the quality of the special services rendered to the residents of the related property.
+Seniors Housing Loans: A borrower's ability to find and retain residents for seniors housing at satisfactory rental levels depends not only on the typical factors affecting multifamily properties in a specific market but also on the quality of the special services rendered to the residents of the related property.

 Governmental regulations may apply to seniors housing properties.
-In addition, licensing of the operators of the properties may be required where the mix of units includes units designated for assisted living, Alzheimer's/dementia care or skilled nursing care.
+In addition, licensing of the operators of the properties may be required where the mix of units includes units designated for assisted living or Alzheimer's/dementia care or any units approved for skilled nursing care.
 Failure to comply with the regulations and licensing requirements may cause operations at a facility to be curtailed or stopped entirely, which would have a substantial adverse effect upon the rental income received from the facility and the ability of the borrower to make monthly payments on the seniors housing loan.
-A failure to comply may also result in the termination of the manager/operator of the facility and the need to engage a qualified operator upon short notice, which could have a substantial adverse effect upon the operations of the facility.
+A failure to comply may also result in the termination of the facility's manager/operator and the need to engage a qualified operator upon short notice, which could have a substantial adverse effect upon the operations of the facility and, therefore, upon the borrower's cash flow.

-Blanket Cooperative Loans: A cooperative housing project is owned by a housing cooperative corporation, which is owned, in turn, by its tenant-shareholders.
-The housing cooperative corporation may finance the cooperative housing project by becoming the borrower on a multifamily blanket mortgage loan secured by the project.
-The tenant-shareholders must then pay to the corporation/borrower their proportionate share of the loan payments and other project-level expenses.
-Moreover, in the event of unanticipated expenditures, the tenant-shareholders will be required to pay a special assessment to reimburse the corporation/borrower.
-The ability of the corporation/borrower to make the required monthly payments on the blanket mortgage loan is highly dependent upon the timely receipt of these mortgage and expense payments from the tenant-shareholders.
-If these payments are not made, the corporation/ borrower's cash flow may be adversely affected.
-This may cause the corporation/borrower to be unable to make the required principal and interest payments on the blanket loan.
+Cooperative Blanket Loans: A cooperative housing corporation may be a borrower on a blanket mortgage loan secured by a cooperative housing project.
+The unitshareholders, who are the owners of the cooperative housing corporation, are responsible for paying the corporation/borrower their proportionate share of the loan payments and other project-level expenses.
+In addition, the unit-shareholders are responsible for paying special assessments to reimburse the corporation/borrower for any unanticipated expenditures.
+The corporation/borrower's ability to make monthly payments on the blanket mortgage loan is highly dependent upon the timely receipt of these mortgage and expense payments from the unit-shareholders.
+If these payments are not made as and when required, the corporation/borrower's cash flow may be adversely affected.

-Manufactured Housing Community Loans: loans are secured by residential developments that include rental sites for manufactured homes and provide certain amenities to the residents.
-The borrower leases the sites to owners of manufactured homes, who may live in the homes themselves or rent the homes to tenants.
-The success of a manufactured housing community depends upon the borrower's ability to lease most or all of its sites to owners of manufactured homes and to maintain a high level of occupancy for those sites.
-Maintaining a high level of occupancy depends not only on the borrower's ability to market the sites to potential owners of manufactured homes but also on the ability of those potential owners to purchase the manufactured homes.
-If occupancy levels are not maintained at an acceptable level, the borrower may not receive sufficient income from leasing and other operations to make the required principal and interest payments.
+Manufactured Housing Community Loans: These loans are secured by residential developments that include rental sites for manufactured homes and provide certain amenities to the residents.
+The success of a manufactured housing community depends upon the borrower's ability to lease its sites to owners of manufactured homes and to maintain a high level of occupancy for those sites.
+Maintaining a high level of occupancy depends not only on the borrower's ability to market the sites to purchasers of manufactured homes but also on the ability of those purchasers to purchase manufactured homes.
+If occupancy levels are not maintained at an acceptable level, the borrower's cash flow may be adversely affected.